 Contacts and relationships.
 We collect data about your contacts and relationships if you use a Microsoft service to manage contacts, or to communicate or interact with other people or organizations.

 Location data.
 We collect data about your location, which can be either precise or imprecise.
 Precise location data can be Global Position System (GPS) data, as well as data identifying nearby cell towers and Wi-Fi hotspots, we collect when you enable location-based services or features.
 Imprecise location data includes, for example, a location derived from your IP address or data that indicates where you are located with less precision, such as at a city or postal code level.

-Additionally, when you contact us, such as for customer support, phone conversations or chat sessions with our representatives may be monitored and recorded.
+We also collect the content of messages you send to us, such as feedback and product reviews you write, or questions and information you provide for customer support.
+When you contact us, such as for customer support, phone conversations or chat sessions with our representatives may be monitored and recorded.
 If you enter our retail stores, your image may be captured by our security cameras.

 You have choices about the data we collect.
 When you are asked to provide personal data, you may decline.
 But if you choose not to provide data that is necessary to provide a service, you may not be able to use some features or services.

 Service-specific sections below describe data collection practices applicable to use of those services.

 Microsoft uses the data we collect for three basic purposes, described in more detail below: (1) to operate our business and provide (including improving and personalizing) the services we offer, (2) to send communications, including promotional communications, and (3) to display advertising.